 Is it cheaper for a new driver to get their insurance?

-Depending on rates, it can be less costly for a new driver to be on their parents’ policy.
-Do some comparing to see if it is cheaper to get a separate insurance policy on their own.
+Depending on rates, new drivers can be less costly to be on their parent’s policy.
+Do some compare to see if getting a separate insurance policy on their own is cheaper?

 Do car insurance rates decrease at age 25?

 Yes.
 Generally, when younger drivers reach the age 25, the insurance cost will drop by an average of 12.5%.